2014 Outstanding Employee of the Year Awards

 "Patricia serves as the Administrative Assistant for the Departments of Social Work and Sociology.
 Pat has the extraordinary ability to communicate directly and clearly to all people that come into contact with her including parents of a transferring student who wanted to make sure their daughter was receiving a quality education.
 Pat has helped organize the social work department’s filing system in readying them for CSWE external review.
 She supervised the review of each file for completion, and color-coded the files for Pueblo students or Colorado Springs students which will aid in the reaffirmation and future use in the department.

 As a person with extraordinary work ethic, Pat is unfailingly available to all members of both departments, students, staff, other faculty, and members of the community.
 She will do everything possible to find answers to questions, to problem-solve, and to access her wisdom with the utmost grace.
 She supervises two work-study students and one Gero-BEL grant assistant and gives them honest feedback, clear expectations, and thanks for jobs well done.
 She assists with the SISSI Conference for Sociology.
-For both departments she acts as a liaison with Continuing Education personnel and adjunct faculty members in order to help everyone feel a part of CSU-Pueblo."
+For both departments she acts as a liaison with Extended Studies personnel and adjunct faculty members in order to help everyone feel a part of CSU-Pueblo."

 Susan Pena – Custodian II/Supervisor